-To enroll in an affiliation practicum, students must complete the Practicum Request form and submit it to the Department's Clinic Director at least two semesters prior to the semester for which the practicum is planned.
-A blank copy of the Practicum Request form can be accessed on D2L's MA Advisement site.
+To enroll in an affiliation practicum, students must complete the Practicum Request process with Department's Clinic Director at least two semesters prior to the semester for which the practicum is planned.
+You will be provided details about this process during the fall semester of your first year.